-With the rise of RPA to automate routine, time-consuming, and menial tasks, users might wonder how RPA can automate business workflows in SAP.
-However, SAP touches almost every critical aspect of a business.
+With the rise of Robotic Process Automation (RPA) to automate routine tasks, users might wonder how RPA can automate business workflows in SAP, one of the largest and oldest ERP vendors with ~ €31B revenue.1 However, SAP touches almost every critical aspect of a business.
 And as a result, businesses have a hard time correctly prioritizing their automation initiatives.

 To help businesses prioritize their SAP automation initiatives and achieve greater results earlier, we will go over some of the top priority business applications that can be automated on SAP through RPA.